ml5js/ml5-website-v02-docsify/docs/README.md

 Welcome to the ml5.js documentation.
 Here you'll find everything you need to get up and started with ml5.

-## Initiate an Empty Project
+## Create an Empty Project

-Here, we introduces two ways to get started:
+First, we need to create an empty project to start with.
+Here, we introduces two ways to initialize your project:
 ### Try Ml5.js Online
-If you would like to get a taste of ml5.js in minutes, the easiest way is using the [p5.js editor](https://editor.p5js.org/), you can open the web editor and find the next step [here](/?id=try-ml5js-online-1).
+If you would like to get a taste of ml5.js in minutes, the easiest way is using the [p5.js editor](https://editor.p5js.org/), you can open the web editor and find [the next step to import ml5 library](/?id=try-ml5js-online-1).

 *💡 If you are not familiar with p5.js, check out the [p5.js Get Started page](https://p5js.org/get-started/) to know more!*